Understand how your mind processes experience.

 • strong drive toward resolution

-• reduced tolerance for emotional stagnation
+• lower tolerance for emotional stagnation

-• tendency to bypass deeper layers
+• tendency to move past deeper layers

 Your system is trying to resolve, not remain stuck.